ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.3.5 Capability

-Gets the capabilities and supported features of the API service.
+**Capability** represents the capabilities and supported features of the API service.

 Following is a non-normative example of capability request.